danielscobbie/my-first-repo/README.md

 # Hello world

-This is a readme but wee might change it later
+This is a readme
+I have now corrected the typo!